molgenis/molgenis-frontend/packages/molgenis-components/README.md

 yarn install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development using styleguide
 ```
-yarn serve
+yarn styleguide
 ```

 ### Compiles and minifies for production